 -

-Personal network: Identify 2–3 people who you trust and who are willing to respect your boundaries.
-Let them know the best way to support you.
+Personal network: Identify 2–3 people who you trust who may be family members or friends.
+People who are willing to respect your boundaries and let them know the best way to support you.

 -